rhasspy/rhasspy/docs/training.md

     hello H EH L OW
     world W ER L D

 You can use the [Words tab](usage.md#words-tab) in Rhasspy's web interface to generate this dictionary.
-During training, Rhasspy will merge `custom_words.txt` into your `dictionary.txt` file so the [speech to text](speech-to-text.md) system knows the words in your voice commands are pronounced.
+During training, Rhasspy will merge `custom_words.txt` into your `dictionary.txt` file so the [speech to text](speech-to-text.md** system knows the words in your voice commands are pronounced.

 ## Language Model Mixing

+**Not supported yet in 2.5!**

 Rhasspy is designed to only respond to the voice commands you specify in [sentences.ini](training.md#sentencesini), but both the Pocketsphinx and Kaldi speech to text systems are capable of transcribing open ended speech.
 While this will never be as good as a cloud-based system, Rhasspy [offers it as an option](speech-to-text.md#open-transcription).